 Cruise shipping has grown significantly in Australia in recent years both in frequency of activity and size of vessels.
 The CSDP will improve port infrastructure including channel capacity to support and grow the cruise ship industry including the lucrative international market and enable growth for HMAS Cairns with significant benefits to the local economy and the Queensland cruise industry.

 Prioritise Cairns Port infrastructure as a strategic investment in the regional economy enabling long-term sustained growth for tourism, Navy, port and service industries.
-Commit to this $1B industry by supporting the EIS process to be completed by December 2017 and implementing the CSDP in 2018.
+Commit to this $1billion industry by supporting Ports North in the delivery of the Cairns Shipping Development Project.